Skip to content

 Verification: System continues operating and properly cleans up resources even when individual components fail.

-Objective: Provide efficient processing capabilities for both single predictions and batch operations.
+Objective: Provide efficient processing capabilities for both single predictions and batch operations with framework-specific optimizations.

 Implementation: